Office of Apple Health & Homes and Permanent Supportive Housing

 Apple Health & Homes Initiative (AHAH)

 AHAH is a multi-agency initiative that pairs healthcare services with housing resources for some of the state’s most vulnerable residents.
-It provides capital and operating funding for the acquisition or development of housing units, supportive services, rental subsidies and other PSH assistance.
+It provides capital and operating funding for acquiring or developing housing units, supportive services, rental subsidies and other PSH assistance.

 Apple Health & Homes Capital Program